Invariant density statistical quantifiers and a temperature for the logistic map: Preliminaries

 \subsection{Probability density functions, discrete maps and invariant density}

-A probability density function defined over an abstract space $\Gamma$ (typically, a subset of $\mathbb{R}^m$) is any nonnegative function $p:\Gamma\rightarrow\mathbb{R}_+$ such that $\int_\Gamma p(x)dx=1$ with $\Gamma$ called the \emph{space of events}.
+A probability density function defined over a topological space $\Gamma$ (typically, a subset of $\mathbb{R}^m$) is any nonnegative function $p:\Gamma\rightarrow\mathbb{R}_+$ such that $\int_\Gamma p(x)dx=1$ with $\Gamma$ called the \emph{space of events}.
 In an experiment, $\Gamma$ represents the set of all possible outcomes.
-If these ones are $W$ possible results, then one has a discrete probability distribution expressed by a probability vector $(p_1,p_2,\ldots,p_W)$ being $p_i$ the probability that the ith result occurs and the normalization condition reads $\sum_{i=1}^Wp_i=1$.
+If these ones are $W$ possible results, then one has a discrete probability distribution expressed by a probability vector $(p_1,p_2,\ldots,p_W)$, being $p_i$ the probability that the $i$-th result occurs and the normalization condition reads $\sum_{i=1}^Wp_i=1$.